 Besides being a more energy efficient siding solution, most thermal vinyl siding benefits from superior manufacturing in other areas.
 For example, some brands claim to be 500% stronger than traditional vinyl siding when it comes to resisting cracks and damage from impacts by foreign objects.
 Furthermore, their wider planks, seamless joints and better installation methods make them fit to withstand winds of 170 to 235 mph by most accounts.
 In fact, even the vinyl veneer is superior than other siding, with infrared resistant polymers and weather resistant shields that help the siding to retain color and structural integrity long after other siding materials fail.

-Need to find a pro for your thermal siding?Find Pros
+Ready to start your thermal siding?Find Pros

 Thermal Siding Insulates You from More than Heat and Cold